tej2504/Rachel---JobPrep-AI-Interview-Prep-Partner-Agentic-AI-/README.md

 💼 JobPrep AI – Powered by Rachel 🎤

 An AI-driven mock interview assistant designed to help candidates practice for real technical and non-technical job interviews.
-Built as part of the Eightfold.ai – AI Agent Building Assignment.

 Rachel — your interviewer — offers:
 ✔ Adaptive conversation